Meet the Board of Directors

 Each June, the Board of Directors holds an annual meeting to nominate members, select officers and recognize members who are ending terms of service.
 The nominations and roles are effective beginning July 1.

-Jack Williams., Ed.D., Vice Chair - Jack Williams has served as an interim leader for two charter schools: Preclarus Mastery Academy and St. Louis Language Immersion Schools.
+Jack Williams, Ed.D., Board Chair - Jack Williams is a retired public-school teacher and administrator, having worked for 42 Jack Williams Headshotyears serving the Saint Louis Public School System, Kirkwood R-7 School District and the Ritenour School District and another two years as interim leader for two charter schools: Preclarus Mastery Academy and St, Louis Language Immersion Schools.
 He has over 10 years of experience as a building principal and 16 years of experience as an assistant superintendent.
 As assistant superintendent, he has served in the areas of curriculum and instruction and human resources.
-He is currently an assistant professor in the School of Education at Maryville University.
+He recently retired from the position of assistant professor in the School of Education at Maryville University.
 He has leadership and volunteer experience as a member of the Rotary Club of Overland for 20+ years as well as serving on the Board of the Ritenour Pride and Promise Foundation and the Ready to Learn Organization.
 His experience is extended and not limited to strategic and school improvement planning, budgeting, leadership development, evaluation of professional and classified staff, and curriculum planning.
-He has a Bachelor of Education degree in Elementary Education and a minor in Psychology from Lincoln University, a Master of Elementary School Administration from Saint Louis University, and a doctorate degree in Educational Administration from Saint Louis University
+He has a Bachelor of Education degree in Elementary Education and a minor in Psychology from Lincoln University, a Master of Elementary School Administration from Saint Louis University, and a doctorate degree in Educational Administration from Saint Louis University.

 Charli GreenCharlisha 'Charli' Greene, Secretary Charlisha 'Charli' Greene is Vice President, Supply Chain-Air Dominance at Boeing Company, having over 25 years of experience in areas, namely supply chain, project management and governance.
 Her longevity with Boeing has allowed her opportunities to understand teaming, people leadership, business strategy and execution across several disciplines and regions globally.
 Charli enjoys making a difference in the community and does so through her service as Boeing's university relations focal for Florida A&M University, a volunteer with Urban League St Louis and Oklahoma City, and an advocate with several other local outreach efforts.